BananaAccounting/QtPurchasingExample/README.md

             this, SLOT(handleTransactions(QInAppTransaction*)));

 ## Registering Products
-After the connections are in place, we need to finally register the in-app products.
+After the connections are in place, we need to finally register the in-app products

 There are two types of in-app purchases

 * Consumables: objects that can be purchased multiple times
 * Unlockables: objects that can be purchased only once

-Knowing this we will register the products accordingly:
+Knowing this we will register the products accordingly

 	myStore->registerProduct(QInAppProduct::Consumable, QStringLiteral("consumable_product"));